 top of page

-• Became a Structural Iyengar Yoga Teacher
+• Training in Structural Iyengar Yoga Teacher

 • Studied Internal Family Systems Therapy with my parents, Internal Family Systems therapists, Bonnie Weiss & Dr. Jay Earley.